ahundt/deep-learning-jhu-cs-482-682/README.md

 7. P3ELU class plus a backward pass (10 points)
 8. P3BCELoss (10 points)
 9. Create a Net (20 points)
+    - Update the `Net` class to utilize each of the classes and functions you implemented.
+    - Demonstrate that you are able to train the new Net to get 80% accuracy on Fashion-MNIST.
     - You must include the chart and a description in `p03_layers_answers.md` as you did in p02.

-For item 9 you must also create an updated `Net` class which utilizes each of these functions, and demonstrate that you are able to get 80% accuracy on Fashion-MNIST by running the layers you implemented yourself.

-5 points of each question will be devoted to the correctness of your answer and 5 points will be devoted to the quality of your unit tests that check the correctness of your answer.
+5 points of each question will be devoted to the correctness of your answer and 5 points will be devoted to the quality with which your unit tests validate the correctness of your implementation.
 The remaining 10 points on item 10 will be based on what you put in `p03_layers_answers.md`.